A pleasant lady, 53 years old with long standing hypertension, presented with dysphagia symptom for 3 months duration.

 - Surgery or definitive concurrent chemo-radiotherapy (CRT)?

-- Surgeon want to operate, I want definitive concurrent CRT (happen all the time, ha3)
+- Surgeon want to operate, I want definitive concurrent CRT (happened all the time during discussion)

 - Rationale?
 With surgery, the risk of morbidity (possible mortality) and organ dysfunction (swallowing, speech).